-For a selection of acquisitions awarded, inspected the award document, vendor matrix, award summary, and procurement checklist, and determined that the award was signed by an authorized Contracting Officer to certify that the documents were complete and accurate and met Federal procurement and regulatory requirements and was within their approval threshold.
+1. For a selection of acquisitions awarded, inspected the award document, vendor matrix, award summary, and procurement checklist, and determined that the award was signed by an authorized Contracting Officer to certify that the documents were complete and accurate, met procurement and regulatory requirements, and was within their approval threshold.

-Control Objective 16 - Sufficiently Funded Requisitions
+Control Objective 15 - Sufficiently Funded Requisitions

-Controls provide reasonable assurance that award obligations are supported by approved requisitions.
+Controls provide reasonable assurance that award requisitions are approved and supported by sufficient funding.

 Contracting Officers are warranted by Treasury at specified dollar approval thresholds based on experience and training.
 The automated contract writing system (PRISM) contains award approval limits for each Contracting Officer at their respective dollar approval threshold prohibiting approval of awards at dollar amounts above their authorized level.
-PRISM contains configurable controls to prevent procurement awards from being made without sufficient funding provided by a funding document.
+PRISM contains configurable controls to prevent procurement awards from being made without sufficient funding.
 Additionally, in support of the DATA Act, PRISM's control features help ensure that applicable awards are reported to the Federal Procurement Data System-Next Generation (FPDS-NG) and subsequently to USA Spending.